ChrisCoCreated/depthcaster-old/intro.md

-# Depthcaster
+# Sopha

 **A Long from farcaster client focused on deep thoughts, philosophy, art, and meaningful conversations.**

-Depthcaster is a thoughtfully designed social media client built for the Farcaster protocol.
-Unlike traditional social platforms that prioritize viral content and engagement metrics, Depthcaster is engineered to surface high-quality, substantive content that encourages genuine dialogue and intellectual exchange.
+Sopha is a thoughtfully designed social media client built for the Farcaster protocol.
+Unlike traditional social platforms that prioritize viral content and engagement metrics, Sopha is engineered to surface high-quality, substantive content that encourages genuine dialogue and intellectual exchange.

 ## Core Philosophy

-Depthcaster believes that the best conversations happen when we slow down, think deeply, and engage with ideas rather than algorithms.
+Sopha believes that the best conversations happen when we slow down, think deeply, and engage with ideas rather than algorithms.
 The platform combines algorithmic intelligence with human curation to create a feed that values:

 - **Substance over virality**: Longer, more thoughtful casts are prioritized
 - **Quality over quantity**: User quality scores and engagement depth matter more than raw metrics